MileHacker Logo

 Industrial Boom

-The modern city of Shuangyashan began its significant development in the 1900s.
+The modern city of Shuangyashan began its significant development in the 20th century.
 Its transformation into a recognized urban center accelerated from the 1930s with the exploration and exploitation of rich coal reserves.
 This industrial boom fueled rapid growth, drawing in workers and resources, influencing the landscape.
 The city became a powerhouse for energy production, a status it maintained for decades.
 The coal industry built the city's infrastructure, its economy, and the lives of its inhabitants.

 Historical Milestones